-"The cost of energy isn't just about the cost of the
+"The cost of energy isn't just about the cost of the fuel itself, but also the cost of operations and maintenance to use that fuel, and costs on the environment."

 "Success is not going to come overnight and a staged approached needs to be done to ensure that reliability, cost, and environmental impacts are all considered in the decision-making process."